 Love and Affection.
 The first thing is the love and affection of her partner.
 After all, the baby is the product of the union of the two.
 There should be love and understanding between the couple.
 The woman expects her loved one to be with her at every step of the pregnancy and be a support to her mentally and physically.
 A supportive family which takes care of her is a bonus.
 Childbirth changes a woman fundamentally and this period can be tough for her both mentally and physically.

 Accepted Beauty.
 The woman may feel ugly and undesirable as the pregnancy progresses.
 The husband plays an important role in restoring her confidence by telling her that he finds her beautiful.

 Modified Sex Life.
-The couple can have a normal sex life till the last trimester of pregnancy.
-It is better to clear the activity with your gynaecologist as in some cases sex maybe not good for the pregnancy.
+The couple can have a normal sex life until the last trimester of pregnancy.
+It is better to clear the activity with your gynecologist as in some cases sex maybe not good for the pregnancy.
 Still, intimacy can be a part of your life and make you feel good about yourself.

 Surprise.
 The family can be supportive in assuring the mother that the sex of the baby does not matter.
 The child and the mother need to be healthy.
 The stress and anxiety that the mother faces in this regard can be diminished with this support.

 Although there will always remain uncertainty as every pregnancy is different, the mother to be can bask in the care and affection of her loved ones.
 The other alternative is very dark.
 There are untold stories of sonograms in shady clinics and abortions in places that can lead to fatal complications.
 The woman should be made comfortable that she can be a mother without the stress of thinking about the gender of the baby.